nbedos/cistern/README.md

 citop requires access to various APIs.
 The corresponding credentials should be stored in a configuration file as described in the [manual page](https://nbedos.github.io/citop/citop.man).

-If the configuration file is missing, citop will still work but with the following limitations:
+If the configuration file is missing, citop will run with the following limitations:
 * citop will likely reach the rate limit of the GitHub API for unauthenticated clients in a few minutes
 * citop will not be able to access pipeline jobs on GitLab without an API access token